Estimating the Performance of Entity Resolution Algorithms: Lessons Learned Through PatentsView.org: Introduction

 The first is model selection and comparison.
 PatentsView.org continually works at improving disambiguation methodology.
 This requires choosing between alternative methods and evaluating the results of methodological experiments.
 Without sound evaluation methodology, decisions regarding the disambiguation algorithm may not align with real-world use and real-world performance.
 Notably, for a performance metric such as the pairwise f-score, one algorithm may perform better than another on a small benchmark dataset, while the opposite may hold true for performance on the entire data.
 This problem arises with typical benchmark datasets obtained from randomly sampling blocks or randomly sampling clusters (see section \ref{sec:proposed_estimators} for a definition of different sampling mechanisms).

 The second is adequate use of disambiguated data.
-PatentsView.org's disambiguation results have been used in numerous scientific studies \citep{toole2021patentsview}.
-These studies make assumptions about the reliability of the data that need to be validated and upheld.
+PatentsView.org's disambiguation results have been used in numerous scientific studies \citep{toole2021patentsview}. { For example, \cite{Choudhury2019} studied the effect of skilled worker immigration on patenting at U.S. companies and institutions, using PatentsView's inventor disambiguation to track individual immigrant inventors across time and location. } These studies make assumptions about the reliability of the data that need to be validated and upheld.
 In short, users of disambiguated data need to understand its reliability in order to make scientifically appropriate use of it.
 Evaluation aims to provide this rigorous reliability information.